stevenpstansberry/fit-graph-pro/README.md

 ## Setup and Installation
 - **Node.js** installed on your machine.
-- AWS account with access to **Lambda, API Gateway, and DynamoDB**.
+- AWS account with IAM privileges for utulized services
 - **AWS CLI** or other means to configure AWS credentials.

 ### Clone the Repository